Add dependencies

 Build the executable:

-viash build config.vsh.yaml --platform docker --output target
+viash build config.vsh.yaml --engine docker --output target

 Build the Docker image: